ImminentDomain/immdom-ui/README.md

 npm start
 ```

-## Adding a new Primate
+## Adding a new Function / Part / Whatever

-Update the [data/faces.json](./data/faces.json) to add a new Primate and their picture.

-Use all lowercase for the tags as it's case sensitive.